just-install/registry/docs/registry.md

 Registry
 ========

-The registry file is a JSON document with a single top-level JSON object that follows the schema described in [just-install-schema.json](../just-install-schema.json).
+The registry file is a JSON document with a single top-level JSON object which follows the schema described in [just-install-schema.json](../just-install-schema.json).
 This document roughly describes the format of the registry file for humans :smile:

-There are no examples in this document, the registry file itself is a living example of what you can do.
+There are no examples in this document, [the registry file](http://registry.just-install.it) itself is a living example of what you can do.